-I apologise for the delay but it is finally time for a quick guide on the Monarch Titan for Titanfall 2.
 The Monarch Titan is an ideal mech for those Pilots who pride themselves on staying alive and dominating the battlefield.
-If you are, and I will be blunt here, either crazy (in a bad way) on the battlefield or are just no good at staying alive, then maybe the Monarch isn’t for you.
+If you are, and I will be blunt here, either crazy on the battlefield or are just no good at staying alive, then maybe the Monarch isn’t for you.

-- Monarch is a mid-range Titan capable of taking a fair bit of damage, but you will definitely want to use the Energy Siphon ability to boost your survivability in battle.
-The Monarch runs on an upgrade system so if you lose your Titan, you will also lose your upgrades.
+- Monarch is a mid-range Titan capable of taking a fair bit of damage, and you will definitely want to use the Energy Siphon ability to boost your survivability in battle.
+The Monarch runs on an upgrade system, so if you lose your Titan, you will also lose your upgrades.
 Play smart.

 - Since Monarch is a mid-range Titan, all its stats are going to be middle of the road, making it an incredibly versatile mech.
 This comes through in its damage, which like most things with the Monarch, can be bolstered via the Upgrade Core.

 - The Monarch is not the most agile of mechs, it certainly is not in the same league as Ronin and Northstar but it can move.
-A decent run speed is complimented by a solitary boost, which is on a decent cooldown.
+Decent run speed is complemented by a solitary boost, which is on a respectable cooldown.
 You will want to play it smart with the boost due to only having one, and not being able to outrun the faster Titans.

 The Monarch is a modified Vanguard Titan like BT in the campaign, which means it comes standard with a heavy machine gun type weapon.
-The X0-16 is a 20mm automatic rifle which fires pretty rapidly considering the damage it pours into targets.
+The X0-16 is a 20mm automatic rifle which fires rapidly and brings the pain onto targets.
 When used in tandem with Monarch’s other abilities it becomes fearsome but it does have a kind of slow reload (or maybe I am just impatient), which if you mistime and activate another ability will cause it to start over.

 Core Upgrade One